Does Brand Engagement Network (BNAI) Pay a Dividend? (2026)

 No. BNAI does not pay a dividend.
 It is an early-stage, cash-burning company that needs every dollar to fund operations and product development, so any potential return to shareholders would come from share-price changes, not income.
 Given its going-concern history, a dividend is not a realistic prospect for the foreseeable future.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with BNAI's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with BNAI's investor relations page or your broker before acting on them.